awwaiid/thelackthereof/Talks.md

 * Presented at: [http://yapc10.org/yn2009/ YAPC::NA 2009.06.24]
 * [http://thelackthereof.org/projects/perl/yapc-2009/htmlunit/ Source Code]

-<blockquote>The mighty WWW::Mechanize is fantastic... right up until you have to deal with some javascript.
+<blockquote>The mightly WWW::Mechanize is fantastic... right up until you have to deal with some javascript.
 The HtmlUnit project has build on the Mozilla Rhino engine to create a browser agent that works even against complex javascript.
 It passes the JQuery test suite, as an example of it's powers.</blockquote>

-<blockquote>We will present the Perl interface to the HtmlUnit library, setting you on the path to scraping and testing those javascript-dependent sites that you've being eying for so long.</blockquote>
+<blockquote>We will present the Perl interface to the HtmlUnit library, setting you on the path to scraping and testing those javascript-dependent sites that you've being eyeing for so long.</blockquote>

 == A Web-Based Inspector for (CGI?)
 Perl Applications ==
 * Presented at: [http://yapc10.org/yn2009/ YAPC::NA 2009.06.24]